marisalim/Everest-eDNA-biodiversity-survey/README.md

 # EverestMetagenomics2020

-Pipeline scripts for analyzing Everest WGS (specifically for any Eukaryota hits) and metabarcoding data.
+This repository holds the pipeline scripts we used to analyze Everest WGS (specifically for any Eukaryota hits) and metabarcoding data.
 These scripts were developed for and accompany the *in prep* manuscript:

 *Assessing the breadth of life in the highest water bodies on Earth’s highest mountain: Analyzing environmental DNA from Mount Everest’s southern flank*